Postgraduate students guide

 - Remember to check with departments about the closing date for applications

-- If you’re applying for a scholarship, apply at least one year before the course begins
+- If you’re applying for a scholarship, apply at least six months before the course begins

 Firstly, make sure your chosen qualification fits your requirements.
 You’ll need commitment to take on the heavy workload that comes with postgraduate study.

 Hone your time-management skills, so that you study when you’re at your most effective and rest when you need it most.
 Managing your wellbeing is crucial.
 Scheduling each day of the week can help.